kwasniew/hyperbook/manuscript/ch3.md

 }
 ```
 Snowpack is our development dependency.
 It provides `snowpack install` command that will run after ```npm i``` from the ```postinstall``` script.
-You tell snowpack to put the browser-friendly bundles in `src/web_modules`, because we want to HTTP serve the whole `src` directory.
+You tell Snowpack to put the browser-friendly bundles in `src/web_modules`, because we want to HTTP serve the whole `src` directory.
 Without `--dest`  it would put everything in the root-level `web_modules`.

 Rewrite your imports to use `web_modules`:
 ```